wpcodefactory/ajax-product-search-woocommerce/readme.txt

 * Display product categories on search results
 * Option to select multiple results
 * Choose if you want to redirect on search result selection

+= Can I see what the Pro version is capable of? = Start by visiting plugin settings at **WooCommerce > Settings > Ajax Product Search.**

 == Installation ==